These FAQs address access to Canadian courts for foreigners who are harmed by the overseas operations of Canadian extractive companies.

 Many Canadian extractive companies operate in countries where the judiciary is unable or unwilling to provide the victims of corporate abuse with access to justice.
 Local courts may lack the resources needed to effectively adjudicate claims.
 The judiciary may also lack the independence required to provide a fair hearing.
 Potential plaintiffs who are affected by Canadian companies may have no viable alternative if their claims are not adjudicated in Canada.
 Furthermore, transnational litigation is one way of ensuring that Canadian corporations are held to Canadian legal standards.

 Eight cases involving allegations of corporate abuse related to the overseas operations of Canadian extractive companies have been launched in Canadian courts.
 To date, no foreign plaintiff has been successful in a claim against a Canadian company in Canada.
 However, at the time of writing, five cases involving foreign plaintiffs remain before the courts.

-For more information about these cases, please consult our summary of Transnational Lawsuits in Canada against Extractive Companies.
+For more information about these cases, please consult our backgrounder on transnational lawsuits in Canada against extractive companies.

 Foreign victims of corporate abuse face a variety of legal and financial challenges.
 First, a foreign plaintiff must establish that a Canadian court has the jurisdiction to hear their case.
 Jurisdiction refers to a court’s legal authority to adjudicate a matter.
 A plaintiff must establish that there is a substantial connection between the case and the province over which the court presides.